ReyhaneNikoobayan/Atari-DRL/README.md

 ---

-## 🎯 Project Motivation

-This project was developed to gain a deep, practical understanding of:

-- Actor–critic reinforcement learning algorithms
-- Policy-gradient optimization with value-function baselines
-- End-to-end visual learning using convolutional networks
-- Parallel environment training for improved sample efficiency

-Atari Pong serves as a controlled benchmark for studying learning dynamics in visual reinforcement learning.

----

 ## 🧠 Algorithm: Advantage Actor–Critic (A2C)

 Advantage Actor–Critic (A2C) is a **synchronous actor–critic algorithm** that learns a policy and a value function simultaneously.